Vinodh-Machireddy/ml/Interview.md

 “My official notice period is ___ days, but I can try to discuss early release depending on transition planning.”(work handover is completed, they may release me earlier.)

 **How do you handle pressure or tight deadlines?**
 I handle pressure by bringing structure to the situation — first by identifying critical priorities, then breaking work into manageable parts, and communicating clearly with stakeholders about dependencies and risks.

+Example: Sure.
+In one of my projects, we had a situation where a production ML model deployment was delayed due to issues in the pipeline integration between Kubeflow and the serving layer in KServe.
+At the same time, there was pressure from stakeholders to release it quickly because it was tied to a business deadline.

+I first identified the critical priority, which was stabilizing the deployment pipeline rather than rushing the release.
+Then I broke the problem into smaller parts — pipeline debugging, container validation, and endpoint testing.
+I coordinated with the team to parallelize some of these tasks and kept stakeholders informed about realistic timelines and risks.

 **Where do you see yourself in 5 years?**
 Ans: based on my skill set and automation first troubleshooting mindset , definitely i will be in the architect or manager level.